 Telephone: Connect to the guide about Communications in Mexico on Mexperience for detailed information about keeping in touch and the latest table of national dialing codes.

 Exchanging Currency: Banks with ATM machines can be found in the downtown (central) area of Patzcuaro.
-During business hours, they and the Casas de Cambio will buy traveler’s cheques and cash from you as well.
 For detailed information about exchanging and managing your money, read the Mexperience guide to Money in Mexico.

 Travel Insurance: We recommend that you are adequately covered with travel medical insurance and/or travel assistance insurance when you are visiting Mexico.
 Read the Mexperience guide to Travel Insurance in Mexico for full details and links to specialist insurance suppliers.